OAGi/Score/docs/user_guide/index.rst

 2. Locate the association to the group ASCCP in the ACC tree.

-3. Click on the ellipsis next to the ASCC node and select the “Refactor” and then the “Ungroup” menu item.
+3. Click on the ellipsis next to the ASCC node and select the "Refactor" and then the "Ungroup" menu item.

 4. In the returned dialog, confirm the intention to ungroup the properties.